duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 You can start them or check if they are already running via Portainer.

 As the Duckiebots usually have other nodes running we spare them processing of images and odometry by offloading this.
-To do this we need to run an acquisition node container for each one of the Duckiebots any of the computers on the same network.
+To do this we need to run an acquisition node container for each one of the Duckiebots on one of the computers.
 We recommend *not* using the computer serving as the ROS Master.
 The acquisition node has a lot of configuration parameters.
 That is where `docker-compose` is handy.
 You can check the example `.yml` file given: `duckietown-cslam/scripts/docker-compose-duckiebot-x86.yml`.
 You can copy the lines from `acquisition_node_duckiebotHostname` as many times as Duckiebots you have.
 Here you need to update a few lines for each one of these:

 - Replace `duckiebotHostname` in `acquisition_node_duckiebotHostname`, `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local` and `ACQ_DEVICE_NAME=duckiebotHostname` with your Duckiebot's hostname.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_DEVICE_IP` with your Duckiebot's IP address.
 You can get this if you ping it.